What is Libido?

 - The production of red blood cells

 There are so many factors that can impact libido, these can be physical, psychological, or caused by external factors or lifestyle.
-Sex drive typically decreases after menopause in women, but also generally declines in men as they age as well.
+Libido levels typically decrease for everyone as we get older.

-Also impacting libido, increased stress, anxiety, or mental health problems can decrease the desire for sex.
-Unfortunately, many medications used to treat anxiety or depression can also cause a slump in sex drive.
-Drug use, smoking, and alcohol also affect sex drive negatively.
+Also impacting libido, low self-esteem, increased stress, anxiety, or mental health problems can cause low sexual desire.
+Unfortunately, many medications used to treat anxiety or depression can also cause a slump in your libido.
+Recreational drug use, smoking, and alcohol can also impact our sexual drive.

-We are all prone to notice changes in our sex drive throughout our lifetimes.
-Generally, periods when you have a low libido shouldn’t be a cause for concern, but if you notice a change in your sex drive or find a lack of libido is impacting your well-being you should speak to your doctor.
-In some cases therapy can be used to combat stress, which in turn can combat low libido or erectile dysfunction in men.
+We are all prone to notice changes in our libido throughout our lifetimes.
+Generally, periods of having a low libido shouldn’t be a cause for concern, but if you notice a change to your libido or are worried about your sexual health more broadly, seek professional medical advice.
+There are a range of treatment options out there, for example, in some cases, therapy can be used to combat stress, which in turn can combat low libido or erectile dysfunction in men.

-Sex drive is just one of the factors that changes throughout the menstrual cycle.
-Tracking your libido can give you insights into the unique pattern of your cycle.
-Alongside cervical mucus, PMS symptoms, and emotions, sex drive is just one more feature you can track with Natural Cycles, the first and only birth control app to be FDA cleared in the US.
+Our libido is just one of the factors that change throughout the female menstrual cycle.
+Tracking this can give you insights into the unique pattern of your cycle.
+Alongside cervical mucus, PMS symptoms, and emotions, sex drive is just one more feature you can track with Natural Cycles, the first and only birth control app to be FDA Cleared in the US.

 Natural Cycles uses temperature data to find and predict ovulation.
 The algorithm uses this information to calculate your fertility and gives you a status for the day so you know whether or not you can get pregnant today.
 A non-hormonal method of contraception, Natural Cycles has over 1.5 million registered users worldwide.
 Why not find out if it could be an option for you?